Simulation-Software-Engineering/Lecture-Material/version-control/overview.md

 ## How I work with Git

-Duration: 35 mins
+Duration: 40 mins
 Format: demo

+Starting remarks:

-Starting remark: There is not *the one solution- how to do things with Git.
+- There is not *the one solution* how to do things with Git.
 I simply show what I typically use.
+- Don't use a client if you don't understand the command line `git`

 - (1) Look at GitHub
   - [preCICE repository](https://github.com/precice/precice)